Evyweb/ioctopus/README.md

 # Draft of a simple IOC container in Typescript

 ## Introduction
 This is just a draft for an attempt to create a simple IOC (Inversion of Control) container in Typescript.
-The idea is to create a simple container that can be used to register and resolve dependencies working with functions (no class) and without reflect metadata.
+The idea is to create a simple container that can be used to register and resolve dependencies working with functions and without reflect metadata.

 ## How to use